-XI.
-Disability Accommodation
+XIII.
+Disability Accommodations

 Rutgers University welcomes students with disabilities into all of the University's educational programs.
-In order to receive consideration for reasonable accommodations, a student with a disability must contact the appropriate disability services office at the campus where you are officially enrolled, participate in an intake interview, and provide documentation: https://ods.rutgers.edu/students/documentation-guidelines.
-If the documentation supports your request for reasonable accommodations, your campus's disability services office will provide you with a Letter of Accommodations.
+In order to receive consideration for reasonable accommodations, a student with a disability must contact the appropriate disability services office at the campus where you are officially enrolled, participate in an intake interview, and provide documentation.
+View documentation guidelines.

+If the documentation supports your request for reasonable accommodations, your campus' disability services office will provide you with a Letter of Accommodations.
 Please share this letter with your instructors and discuss the accommodations with them as early in your courses as possible.
-To begin this process, please complete the Registration form on the ODS web site at: https://ods.rutgers.edu/students/registration-form.
+To begin this process, please complete the Registration Form on the ODS web site.